sherlocked0627/Taichi-action-recognition-and-segmentation/README.md

 # Taichi-action-recognition-and-segmentation
-Taichi action recognition and segmentation
+This project records the studies around Taichi dataset, including action recognition and action segmentation.

 ## Taichi Dataset
-TaiChi data can be found in https://hit605.org/projects/taichi-data/.
+Taichi data can be found in https://hit605.org/projects/taichi-data/.

 ## Citation
 Please cite these papers in your publications if this code helps your research.